Carpet Bacteria Types

 Escherichia Coli (E. coli)

-E. coli comes in a variety of different strands with varying affects.
+E. coli comes in a variety of different strands with varying effects.
 While some can be harmless, others can cause diarrhea, urinary tract infections, respiratory illness, and pneumonia.
 It is found in the intestinal tract of mammals and released through fecal matter.
 It can be deposited onto you carpet directly from pets, splashing out of toilets, and tracked from outside – to name a few.
 A toxin carrying strand causes E.coli infections when ingested, usually through contaminated food or water.

 Staphylococcus aureus (Staph)